gnars-dao/gnars-docs/README.md

 Lets make the most complete community guide of the internet!

 > You can contribute by directly editing the .md files in `/docs` folder.
+Feel free to create new and relevant topics too

 ## If you wanna run localy like a pro: